Learning-to-defer for sequential medical decision-making under uncertainty: Results

+\paragraph{Ablations for uncertainty modeling.} We study the utility of accounting for modeling uncertainty in our framework.
+As described in Section~\ref{sec:unc_decomp}, multiple sources of propagated uncertainty contribute to variability in estimated outcomes.
+Modeling uncertainty is crucial to account for in a model-based framework.
+Here we evaluate the impact of not accounting for this uncertainty on \sltd's performance.

+If modeling uncertainty is high, variability of the sampled MDPs used to estimate Equation~\ref{eq:G_est} will be higher.
+Evaluating for $K=1$, will evaluate the impact of ignoring this uncertainty.
+In Table~\ref{tab:value_results} (see also Figure~\ref{fig:uncertainty_ablations} in Appendix), we demonstrate the results with $K=1$ for all \sltd variants.
+We do not observe significant differences for \Synthetic and Diabetes indicating that our modeling uncertainty is low in these data.
+The difference is higher in HIV suggesting the importance of accounting for this uncertainty for real-world HIV data.
+Such analysis is crucial to understanding whether our modeling assumptions are reasonable.

-The reduction in epistemic uncertainty is promising.
-Conveying the high uncertainty (as an interpretation of deferral) along with the type of uncertainty to a domain expert can enable them to identify the dominant source of uncertainty that resulted in a deferral in relation to their own standard practice (expert policy).
-Table~\ref{tab:interpret_decomp} shows this decomposition for a few selected deferral times for all datasets.
-In all cases, the modeling/epistemic uncertainty is a small fraction of the total uncertainty.
-This suggests that the systematic non-stationarity is the dominant source of uncertainty which generally cannot be reduced by collecting data or second opinions.
-However, knowledge of the contribution of the model/epistemic uncertainty can enable users to further improve decision-making by clinicians choosing to potentially rely on their standard expert behavior or by other means (like second opinions).
+\paragraph{Decomposing uncertainty in \sltd can help interpret deferral.} Conveying the type of uncertainty to a domain expert can help identify the dominant source of uncertainty that resulted in a deferral to their own standard practice (expert policy).
+Table~\ref{tab:interpret_decomp} shows this decomposition for one time point for discrete data.
+In each case, the modeling uncertainty is a small fraction of the total uncertainty.
+This suggests that the systematic non-stationarity is the dominant source of uncertainty which generally cannot be reduced by collecting data and may require careful interventions beyond standard policy.
+Knowledge of the amount of model uncertainty can enable users to further improve decision-making through data collection or improving model assumptions.